janengelmohr/WhereAreMyProperties/README.md

 # What is this?
+Are you also tired of searching for usages of Exchange Properties in large SAP CPI (Cloud Platform Integration) iFlows?
+Then this tool is for you :-)

-This is a small helper tool to quickly get an overview over all Exchange Properties for an iFlow for SAP CPI (Cloud Platform Integration).
+This tool will quickly give you an overview over all Exchange Properties and their occurences in an iFlow.

 # Example output